We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 else:

-return ''.join(stack) # Join remaining characters to form final string
+# Join the stack elements to form the final string result and return it

 ← Back to All Questions